Retainers after braces: fixed or removable?

 With Straight Teeth Direct clear retainers, you will get a system where new retainers are sent to you on subscription to give you the peace of mind you need.
 This is exactly what we offer as part of our Maintainer Plan.

-The beauty of this is that there can’t be catastrophic failure like with fixed retainers and if there is any relapse, your retainer or replacement aligners will soon fix it.
-This gives you the peace of mind and hassle free solution to keep your teeth straight for life.get in touch
+The beauty of this is that there can’t be catastrophic failure like with fixed retainers and if there is any relapse, your Maintainer Plan also covers your last 3 aligners, which can be sent out to restore your smile to alignment.
+This gives you the peace of mind and hassle free solution to keep your teeth straight for life.

 Retainers for teeth FAQs